 At this point we only welcome students from institutions with which we have an established co-operation.
 These students may take any of our English speaking courses and we will do our best to solve all practical matters.
 The contact between the student and Örebro School of Theology should take place via the staff of the home institution.

-Non-Erasmus students must contact the Academic Dean Tommy Wasserman, before sending in their application.
+Non-Erasmus students must contact the Vice Principal of Academic Affairs Tommy Wasserman, before sending in their application.